clouditor/cloud-property-graph/ppg-testing-library/Disclosure/unencrypted-transmission/Python/README.md

-# Test Case Description: Disclosure -- Python
+# Test Case Description: Disclosure -- Unencrypted Transmission -- Python
-- Threat description: A POST request with personal data is sent from client to server without encryption its content.
-Therefore the information being sent can disclosed.
+- Threat description: A POST request with personal data is sent from client to server without transport encryption.
 - Expected test outcome:
-- 1. The identifieable data which is being sent is detected on the client side
+    1. The taint is detected
-- 2. Non-enryption sending of the data is detected
+    2. The flow of the tainted datum to the HTTP endpoint of the server is detected
+    3. The transport protocol is recognized as unencrypted